 The residency program(s) in the area can contribute as well.
 Usually assistance comes in the form of resident or faculty speakers or materials for a workshop.
 Residency programs also sponsor dinners at their sites to recruit students to apply to their programs.

 The AAFP has a chapter for each of the 50 states, the District of Columbia, Uniformed Services, Guam, Puerto Rico, and the Virgin Islands.
-Some chapters can provide funding, suggest speakers and help connect with them, and assist it locating informational resources.
-A few large state academies provide more extensive resources including budgeted funding annually, dedicated staff support, web-based information, student scholarships to regional and national meetings, and organized meetings for students.
-Connecting with your state academy on an annual basis will keep you and the FMIG in the informational loop.
+Some chapters can provide funding, suggest speakers and help connect with them, and assist in locating informational resources.
+A few large chapters provide more extensive resources including budgeted funding annually, dedicated staff support, student scholarships to regional and national meetings, and organized meetings for students.
+Connecting with your chapter on an annual basis will keep you and the FMIG in the informational loop.
 View chapter contact information(8 page PDF).

 Regional residency programs

 Depending on your school’s location, there may be other residency programs nearby.
 If so, these programs may be interested in providing speakers, sponsoring an event, or providing other resources.

 Other state organizations

 The most common organization in this category would be a state AHEC (Area Health Education Center).
 These are organizations begun through federal grants to states, that are designed to provide health care to underserved areas.
 An AHEC can typically provide preceptors or presenters in family medicine, information, and occasionally funding for a meeting or program that addresses underserved practice within your state.